stacks-archive/radiks/README.md

 #### Querying models

 To fetch multiple records that match a certain query, use the class's `fetchList` function.
-This function is mostly a wrapper around the PouchDB `pouch-find` package.
-After fetching data, all returned models are client-side decrypted.

-The first argument is a `selector`, which matches based on certain fields.
-The second argument is optional, and is merged with your `selector` argument to pass further options to your mango query.

-To learn more about querying options, check out PouchDB's [Mango queries](https://pouchdb.com/guides/mango-queries.html) documentation.
+This method creates an HTTP query to Radiks-server, which then queries the underlying database.
+Radiks-server uses the [`query-to-mongo`](https://github.com/pbatey/query-to-mongo) package to turn an HTTP query into a MongoDB query.
+Read the documentation for that package to learn how to do complex querying, sorting, limiting, etc.

 Here are some examples: